Local cadets help with Operation Cobra Strike

 |0

-This work, Local cadets help with Operation Cobra Strike [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Local cadets help with Operation Cobra Strike, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT